mpoulson/Indigo-Ring/README.md

 [![N|Solid](http://forums.indigodomo.com/static/www/images/wordmark.png)](http://indigodomo.com)

-The plugin will allow triggers when someone presses the doorbell button or triggers a motion alert.
+The plugin will allow triggers when someone presses the doorbell button or triggers a motion alert, as well as the ability to download video in .mp4 format associated with the event.

 Requirements:
   - A current username/password for your Ring doorbell account
   - A Ring doorbell (https://www.amazon.com/dp/B00N2ZDXW2/ref=sr_ph_1?ie=UTF8&qid=1482732196&sr=sr-1&keywords=ring)
-  - A Ring Subscription (for recording URL)
+  - A Ring Subscription (for downloading video)

 Supported Devices:
   - Ring Doorbell